awmckinley/config/modules/txt.edit/README.md

-# Text Editors
+# Text Editors and IDEs

-Text editors are software applications designed for creating and editing plain text files.
+Modern text editors and integrated development environments for code and text editing.